MichaelSeaman/midi-reduced/README.md

 ```
 <time since last note>,<note number>,<duration>
 ```
-All time is measured in a resolution of tenths of milliseconds (aka 10^-4 s)
+All time is measured in a resolution of milliseconds